The so-called Mid-Continent Road Trip rolled through July 4th – America’s Independence Day.

 On the fourth of July, I was also surprised at what was open.
 Sadly, the Visit KC Welcome Center was closed – set to open again on July 9.
 Everything else were partially or fully open for business.

 My first actual stop was Union Station, an icon of a building that serves as Amtrak’s stop for Kansas City, as well as host to two museums.
-It was as I expected – a period piece when trains ran this country with all of the charms of that years still alive today.
+It was as I expected – a period piece when trains ran this country with all of the charms of those years that are still alive today.

 Across the street was the monolithic National World War I Museum and Monument.
 It would provide a perfect promontory for a skyline view of downtown Kansas City.
 It felt appropriate to visit this location on a major national holiday.

-Downtown Kansas City is unique with a quasi-San Francisco vibe.
+Downtown Kansas City was unique with a quasi-San Francisco vibe.
 A cluster of districts tied into one location creating a perfect intersection of classic and modern in harmony with itself.
-The rest of the city follow this pattern with distinct neighborhoods that tie together with specific points of interest that denote each location.
+The rest of the city followed this pattern with distinct neighborhoods that tie together with specific points of interest that denote each location.